VUEngine/vuengine.github.io/documentation/user-guide/development-tools.md

 _Key combination_: Hold Select + Right Trigger and press Down on the right direction pad

-It allows to play sounds through the [SoundSpecs](/documentation/api/struct-sound-spec/) listed in the global `_userSounds`:

-It allows to modify at runtime the timer settings to test how the sound tolerates changes to the timer interrupts’ frequency.
+It allows to play sounds through the [SoundSpecs](/documentation/api/struct-sound-spec/) listed in the global `_userSounds` and to modify at runtime the timer settings to test how the sound tolerates changes to the timer interrupts’ frequency.

 <figure>
     <a href="/documentation/images/user-guide/development-tools/debug-sound-test.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Sound Test">